-Diane M. Moratto Administrative Clerk - Council/Committee
+Diane M. Moratto

+Administrative Clerk - Council/Committee

+Submitted by:

-Kathryn Smyth Township Clerk
+'Kathryn Smyth' Township Clerk

 Our group approached your committee in the spring of this year when we were organizing a Mobility Maze that would depict the difficulties individuals with disabilities would encounter when using the local para-transit system, Mobility Plus.
 We are writing to you now as we believe the information below would be of extreme interest to your Committee given the important role and function you play with regards to persons with disabilities in your communities.

-Recently, York Region Transportation recommended to the York Region Council to rescind the current Mobility Plus Appeal Panel, and hire, for a one-year pilot, a private, for-profit medical company, Medisys Health Group, to take on the role of hearing appeals for Mobility Plus.1 The rationale being that with the current backlog of appeals, they would not be able to be AODA compliant come January 1, 2014.
+Recently, York Region Transportation recommended to the York Region Council to rescind the current Mobility Plus Appeal Panel, and hire, for a one-year pilot, a private, for-profit medical company, Medisys Health Group, to take on the role of hearing appeals for Mobility Plus.
+The rationale being that with the current backlog of appeals, they would not be able to be AODA compliant come January 1, 2014.
 Upon learning this news, we made a deputation to York Region Council on November 21, 2013 requesting that they do not approve the recommendation due to several concerns we had about the recommendations.
 A deputation with the same request to not accept the recommendation was also made by Mr. Tim Maloney, a current Mobility Plus Appeal Panel member.

-We have a number of concerns, listed below, regarding this recommendation and the Report itself:

-- 1. The Report and the recommendations contained within were never vetted through any Accessibility Advisory Committee (Municipal or York Region) for comment or recommendations even though the report speaks to AODA compliance requirements. - 2.
-The report did not disclose that in the event that an appeal cannot be heard within the designated time frame, AODA compliance can be met by providing the applicant with temporary ridership status until the appeal can be heard. - 3.
-The proposed company (Medisys) is a private, for-profit health care provider.
+We have a number of concerns, listed below, regarding this recommendation and the Report itself: - The Report and the recommendations contained within were never vetted through any Accessibility Advisory Committee (Municipal or York Region) for comment or recommendations even though the report speaks to AODA compliance requirements. - 2.
+The report did not disclose that in the event that an appeal cannot be heard within the designated time frame, AODA compliance can be met by providing the applicant with temporary ridership status until the appeal can be heard. - The proposed company (Medisys) is a private, for-profit health care provider.
 If approved, all appeals would go before a panel hired from this group, who has been hired by York Region.
 We are not aware of an RFP being advertised for this role. - 4.
 Medisys would charge \$2,100 per day for their services.
 Given the number of appeals to be heard the cost would be closer to \$4, 200 per month plus mileage expenses.
 There is a concern that this may not be the best use of taxpayers dollars.
-Members of the current Appeal Panel are not paid for their time but they do receive mileage.
+Members of the current Appeal Panel are not paid for their time but they do receive mileage. &lt;sup>1 November 7, 2013 - Report of the Acting Commissioner of Transportation and Community Planning.
+This is attached for your review.